Neural-Systems-at-UIO/nutil/docs/Quantifier.rst

 For rat, see the WHS_rat_atlas_v2.xlsx or WHS_rat_atlas_v3.xlsx file for the full list of regions and IDs.

-Use the default .xlsx may be used as a guide for filling out the template.
+The default .xlsx may be used as a guide for filling out the template.

 |